WhoStoleMyBrain/hordesurivor/PLAN.md

 - Add placeholder UI for “Contracts” and “Difficulty” (disabled in V0.2 but structured).
 **Completed:**
 - Extended area cards with difficulty tier display and a disabled contracts placeholder note.
+- Added enemy theme labels to `AreaDef` and displayed them in the area selection UI.
+**Decisions:**
+- Enemy themes are stored as freeform labels on `AreaDef` for flexible UI copy.

 ---